cypress-io/cypress-documentation/source/guides/references/error-messages.md

 ### Complex Async Example

-What's happening in this example is that because we have *NOT* told mocha this is an asynchronous test, this test will pass *immediately* then move onto the next test.
+What's happening in this example is that because we have *NOT* told Mocha this is an asynchronous test, this test will pass *immediately* then move onto the next test.
 Then, when the `setTimeout` callback function runs, new commands will get queued on the wrong test.
 Cypress will detect this and fail the *next* test.

 ```javascript
 describe('a complex example with async code', function() {